jdthompson007/messaging/README.md

 docker login and enter username/password to authenticate docker hub gradle buildDocker -Ppush to create docker image in docker hub

-docker-compose up 						run from root of consumer or producer to run the RabbitMQ via the docker-compose.yml file docker run jdthompson007/consumer		will run the consumer docker run jdthompson007/producer		will place message son the queue
+docker-compose up 																				run from root of consumer or producer to run the RabbitMQ via the docker-compose.yml file docker run jdthompson007/consumer --spring.rabbitmq.host=<rabbitmq server ip address>          	will run the consumer docker run jdthompson007/producer --spring.rabbitmq.host=<rabbitmq server ip address>			will place messages on the queue

-NB Known issue.
-Will not work with localhost when running in 3 separate containers.

-application.properties file in src/main/resources now has host address of 192.168.99.100, this will need to change in another env
+application.properties file in src/main/resources now has

+spring.rabbitmq.host=localhost

+this must be overridden in the docker environment
 (and will hence require another docker image upload for consumer and producer)

+Useful command for killing off all docker containers (leaving consumers hanging around will mess up the stats) docker rm -f $(docker ps -a -q)

+docker-machine ip			gets docker ip address docker-machine ip dev		gets docker ip address of dev